WordPressUtilities/wpudisableposts/README.md

 # WPU disable posts

 This plugin will disable all posts and default post taxonomies : category & post_tag.
+Posts will be deleted if some are found.

 Filter list :
 ---